-For end users this also removes a great deal of frustration which can be felt when going through traditional approval processes.
+When used correctly, not only does it help procurement departments, for end users it also removes a great deal of frustration that can be felt when going through traditional approval processes.
 This can feel like an uphill struggle if authorisation protocols are creating bottlenecks, which in turn can create resentment and friction with procurement.

-Procurement does need to police purchasing, but they need to do this in a way that doesn’t create barriers for buyers.
+Procurement does need to police purchasing, however, but in a way that doesn’t create barriers for buyers.
 Catalogue management is helping to create a slicker approval process, which benefits both sides.